nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd order to be `Betsy Crower` and clears all existing tags.

-##### Clearing all existing orders: `clear`
+##### Clearing all existing orders and order items: `clear`

-Deletes all existing orders in the CakeCollate database.
+Deletes all existing orders and order items in the CakeCollate database.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This is not an un-doable action!
-With this command, all existing orders are deleted from the CakeCollate database and you will not be able to retrieve them.
+With this command, all existing orders and order items will be deleted from the CakeCollate database and you will not be able to retrieve them.
 </div>

 Format: `clear`